 Haven for Hope 220.2100 – Provides hope and new beginnings for men, women and children experiencing homelessness.
 We offer residential care and comprehensive services supporting transition from homelessness to housing.

 Healy-Murphy Center 223.2944 – Accredited alternative education program that offers self-paced instruction, parenting, child development classes, counseling, clinic and childcare for clients seeking diploma or GED.

-Jewish Family Services of San Antonio 302.6920 – Provides individual, family and group counseling to overcome emotional trauma and mental disorders, and learn behaviors necessary to function as productive members of the community.
+Jewish Family Service of San Antonio 302.6920 – Provides individual, family and group counseling to overcome emotional trauma and mental disorders and learn behaviors necessary to function as productive members of the community.